Java programmer expert

 The output of this example is:

-Adapter design pattern is used in a situation where a class needs to have a different interface than the one it currently has.
-Adapter allows classes to collaborate that would otherwise not collaborate due to their different interfaces.
-Adapter can be classified into a class adapter and an object adapter depending on the implementation used.
+The Adapter design pattern is used in a situation where a class needs to have a different interface to the one it currently has.
+The Adapter allows classes to work together that would otherwise not work together due to their different interfaces.
+The Adapter can be divided into a class adapter and an object adapter, depending on the implementation used.

-We have prepared the files with the above example in the form of code that you can run directly in Java.
-Download the Java Adapter code here.
+We have prepared the files with the above example as code that you can run directly in Java.
+You can download the Java Adapter code here.